HL7/US-Core-STU3/pages/_includes/us-core-vitalsigns-intro.md

-﻿This profile sets minimum expectations for the [Observation] resource to record, search and fetch vital signs associated with a patient.
+This profile sets minimum expectations for the [Observation] resource to record, search and fetch vital signs associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**